$L(p,q)$-Labeling of Graphs with Interval Representations: Cointerval Graphs (Comparability Graphs of Interval Orders)

-In this section, we first show the equivalence of cointerval and comparability graphs of interval orders.
+In this section, we first observe the equivalence between cointerval graphs and the comparability graphs of interval orders.
 Then, having the advantages of such an equivalence, we complete the proof of Theorem~\ref{mainthm} by verifying the claimed upper bound on $\lambda_{p,q}$ for cointerval graphs.
-For that purpose, we initially need to recall some definitions from order theory.
-We refer readers to \cite{trotter2001} for more details.
+We refer readers to \cite{trotter2001} for the terminology of partially ordered sets.

-A \emph{partially ordered set} (or \emph{poset}, in short) is a pair $P=(X,\leq_P)$, where $X$ is a set and $P$ is a partial order, a reflexive, antisymmetric and transitive binary relation, on $X$.
-We write $x\leq_P y$ when $(x,y)\in P$ and $x<_P y$ when $x\leq_P y$ and $x\neq y$.
-If $x\leq_P y$ or $y\leq_P x$ for some $x,y\in X$, then $x$ and $y$ are said to be \emph{comparable} in $P$; otherwise, they are \emph{incomparable}.
-An element $x$ is minimal element of $P$, if there is no element $y$ such that $y<_Px$.
-The set of minimal elements of $P$ is denoted by $\textnormal{Min}(P)$.
+In particular, the set of minimal elements of $P$ is denoted by $\textnormal{Min}(P)$.
 The \emph{comparability graph} of a poset $P=(X,\leq_P)$ is the graph $G(P)$ (or simply $G$) on the same set $X$ such that two vertices $x,y\in X$ are adjacent in $G(P)$ if and only if $x$ and $y$ are comparable in $P$.
-The complement of the comparability graph of $P$ is called the \emph{incomparability graph of $P$}.
-A poset $P=(X,\leq_p)$ is said to be an \emph{interval order} if there exists an interval representation $\mathcal{I_P}=\{I_x: \, x\in X\}$ of $P$ such that $x<_Py$ if and only if $r(I_x)<l(I_y)$.
-A graph is a \emph{cointerval graph} if its complement is an interval graph.
-It is known (see, \citep{peled1995}) that a graph $G$ is a cointerval graph if and only if it is a $2K_2$-free comparability graph.
-Furthermore, we have the following equivalence:\\
+A poset $P=(X,\leq_p)$ is said to be an \emph{interval order} if there exists an interval representation $\mathcal{I}_P=\{I_x: \, x\in X\}$ of $P$ such that $x<_Py$ if and only if $r(I_x)<l(I_y)$.
+A graph is called a \emph{cointerval graph} if its complement is an interval graph. $2K_2$ denotes the graph consisting of two disjoint edges.
+It is known (see, \cite{peled1995}) that a graph $G$ is a cointerval graph if and only if it is a comparability graph with no induced $2K_2$.

+One may also observe that a cointerval graph $G$ admits an interval representation such that $uv\in E(G)$ if and only if $I_u\cap I_v= \emptyset$, since $\overline{G}$ is an interval graph.
+Therefore it is straightforward that $G$ is the comparability graph of an interval order $P$ on the set $V(G)$ such that $u<_P v$ if $r(I_u)<l(I_v)$ for $u,v\in V(G)$.
+Conversely, if $G$ is the comparability graph of an interval order $P$, then $P$ has an interval representation such that two elements are comparable in $P$ if and only if corresponding intervals do not intersect.
+It then follows that $G$ is a cointerval graph.
+Thus, we have the following equivalence.

-\begin{theorem} A graph $G$ is a cointerval graph if and only if $G$ is the comparability graph of an interval order. \end{theorem}
+\begin{fact} A graph $G$ is a cointerval graph if and only if $G$ is the comparability graph of an interval order. \end{fact}